UCSB-TDS/CS291D-20Fall/notes/readme.md

 ## Copy Rights

 The lecture notes will be audited by the instructor and will be published online.
+The orignial sribbers will be accredited.